 But Not Always Easy

 Local data from the two maternity care hospitals in Lincoln, reports that 91% of moms intend to breastfeed.
-However, according to the 2014 Centers for Disease Control and Prevention (CDC) report card, in 2011, only 46% of infants in Nebraska were still breastfeeding at 6 months of age, and less than 26% were breastfeeding at 1 year of age.
+However, according to the 2016 Centers for Disease Control and Prevention (CDC) report card, of children born in 2013, only 50% of infants in Nebraska were still breastfeeding at 6 months of age, and only 30% were breastfeeding at 1 year of age.
 That implies women who choose to breastfeed are not getting the support they need to reach their individual goals.

 Clearly moms need more support!
 Below are links where moms can find help.